Iglesia ni Cristo: Evangelism

 teachings over the radio and television.
 These programs are aired by about 60 other radio stations all over the Philippines (i.e. INC Radio- DZEM 954kHz) and several more in the US and Australia.
-INCTV-48, as well as major cable stations in the Philippines and some channels in the US Direct TV ch 2068, telecast the INC's religious programs.
+INCTV 48, which is carried on all cable providers in the Philippines and some channels in the US Direct TV ch 2068, telecast the INC's religious programs.
 These programs can also be seen in the Internet via one of the organisation's news website.

-INC holds religious gatherings called evangelical missions regularly which aim to attract more followers.
+Although the INC claims that membership numbers does not necessarily make a religion true, and appeal to popularity should not be counted as a binding justification for acceptance, the church nonetheless holds regular religious gatherings called evangelical missions (stylized as EVangelical Mission, with the letters EVM capitalized) which aim to attract more followers.
 On February 28, 2012, INC held its largest Philippine-wide evangelical missions simultaneously on 19 sites across the country.
 In Manila site alone, more than 600,000 people attended the event.
 On April 13, 2013, INC launched Lingap-Pamamahayag under its project Kabayan Ko, Kapatid Ko (English: My Countrymen, My Brethren), which incorporates outreach missions to its evangelical missions.
 On September 26, 2015, INC held its first worldwide evangelical mission at the Philippine Arena as the main venue and in 2,125 sites throughout the world through video conferencing.
 It was officiated by INC executive minister, Eduardo Manalo.